 …

-In code documentation: use Doxygen.
-See section Documentation.

-When changing code, update the Doxygen, as well as possibly affected links to… and/or entries in the manual.
+In code documentation: one is welcome to use Doxygen for technical parts, but we intend to keep the “book-like” manual as the main document (See section Documentation) This LaTex documentation is part of the Eirene repository.

 Always use explicit type declarations of variables, making use of the 'IMPLICIT NONE' statement.

 Variables that are closely related , should be organized, and grouped into derived types, using the TYPE keyword (see also (5) and (6)).